Skip to main content

 Cultivating Community & Belonging as First Generation and BIPOC Students

-Friday, November 17, 12-1pm ET: Register here
+Thursday, October 10, 12-1pm ET: Register here

-Wednesday, November 29, 12-1pm ET: Register here
+Wednesday, October 23, 12-1pm ET: Register here

 Join us to learn more about our efforts to cultivate a diverse and inclusive environment on campus and in our community.
-Each session will provide participants an opportunity to learn more about the initiatives and resources offered by the IDARE office, as well as insights into the experiences of current students who identify as BIPOC, first-generation and/or underrepresented or underserved minorities.
+Each session will provide participants an opportunity to learn more about the initiatives and resources offered by the IDARE office, as well as insights into the experiences of current students and recent alums who identify as BIPOC, first-generation and/or underrepresented or underserved minorities.
 All are welcome!

 Land Acknowledgement